-- Providing materials that explain Shosha's activities in a way that can be easily understood by Shosha's stakeholders at home and overseas.
-Providing information to ensure members gain a deeper understanding of JFTC's activities.
-Key activities; - (1) Chairman's press conferences, announcements and comments - (2) Shosha Symposiums and other events for working adults and students - (3) JFTC Monthly Report, the JFTC News, and the JFTC website - 4 Regular Publications (Foreign Trade and the Shosha Handbook (in Japanese and English))
+- PR activities to explain JFTC's activities and the history, current status and future of trading companies that have adopted the unique model of Japan's Shosha in a manner that can be easily understood by stakeholders at home and overseas. - 1Use internal and external media to provide JFTC's Opinion through regular Chairman's press conferences, announcements, comments and advertisements - 2 Shosha Symposiums and other events - 3 JFTC Monthly Report, the JFTC News, and the JFTC website - 4 Regular Publications about JFTC's activities, such as the Shosha Handbook (in Japanese and English), Foreign Trade and the Quick JFTC Guide

-(5) Activities Aimed at Realizing a Sustainable Society
+(4) Activities Aimed at Realizing a Sustainable Societyy

-- (1) Ensure members are thoroughly acquainted with the Shosha's Corporate Code of Conduct, SDGs and international codes that must be complied with - (2) Research concerning Shosha's involvement in attaining SDGs, involving members and external experts - 3 Formulate the Long-term Vision for Global Warming Countermeasures and promote initiatives to deal with climate change under the Commitment to a Lowcarbon Society, and the Voluntary Action Plan for Establishing a Sound Material-Cycle Society - 4 Exchange of information and joint research relating to initiatives concerning social contributions, corporate ethics, compliance, governance, etc. - 5 Social contribution activities through co-ordination with entities such as ABIC (Action for a Better International Community) (see Chapter 3.2)
+- Activities with a view to achieving SDGs (Sustainable Development Goals), and stronger cooperation with ABIC in line with national guidelines on contributing to a society in which lifespans will soon reach 100 years. - 1Ensure members are thoroughly acquainted with the Shosha Corporate Code of Conduct, SDGs and international codes that must be complied with - (2) Research concerning Shosha endeavors to achieve SDG's involving members and external experts - Thoroughly implement the Long-term Vision for Global Warming Countermeasures, and promote initiatives under the Commitment to a Lowcarbon Society, the Voluntary Action Plan for Establishing a Sound Material-Cycle Society; contribute to the reduction of greenhouse gases through the Global Value Chain and other initiatives to deal with climate change; support measures to deal with plastic waste; achieve SDGs; promote disclosures based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD); and strengthen approaches to environmental, social and governance (ESG) investment. - (1) Exchange information and engage in joint research relating to initiatives concerning social contributions, corporate ethics, compliance, governance, etc. - 5Expand social contribution activities through stronger ties with entities such as Action for a Better International Community (ABIC); implement measures to boost ABIC activities and strengthen its operational base. - 6 Proactively develop external publicity activities through the above activities.